IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-characteristics.md

-# Characteristics of Serverless for Developers
+# Characteristics of Serverless

+## Taking the "Ops" out of "DevOps"

 In today's agile-focused world, Developers are now (more than ever) expected to understand the operational considerations of deploying, hosting and maintaining their applications "on the Cloud"; hence the term "DevOps".

-However, this often means less time actually coding business logic and much more time worrying about these operational aspects.
+However, this often means less time actually coding the application and much more time worrying about the operational aspects.

 ![The "DevOps" blues](images/101-ex0-serverless-devops-blues.png)

-#  Taking the "Ops" out of "DevOps"

-In "Developer speak", Serverless...

-### “→ NoOps” for the Developer is #1 goal
+## “→ NoOps” for the Developer

-Providers of Serverless computing strive to **approach** zero operational considerations for the Developer.
+Providers of Serverless computing strive to **approach** zero operational considerations, often referred to as "NoOps", for the Developer.

-### Provider “implements” Ops
+### Provider “implements” Operations

 with the following goals: